pg_delete

 stringbool pg_delete(

-PgSql\Connection $connection
+PgSql\Connection $connection,

-string $table_name
+string $table_name,

-array $conditions
+array $conditions,

-int $flags
+int $flags = PGSQL_DML_EXEC

 )

-If flags
+If flags is specified,

 pg_convert is applied to

-with the specified flags.
+conditions with the specified flags.

 By default pg_delete passes raw values.

-Values must be escaped or the PGSQL_DML_ESCAPE
+Values must be escaped or the PGSQL_DML_ESCAPE flag

-must be specified in flags
+must be specified in flags.

-quotes and escapes parameters/identifiers.
+PGSQL_DML_ESCAPE quotes and escapes parameters/identifiers.

 Therefore, table/column names become case sensitive.